Frequently Asked Questions

 For such a widespread condition, awareness is very limited.
 Only 1 in 10 sufferers will become aware their discomfort is medically related and actively seek treatment.

-As a true genetic factor has not been clinically proven, it is uncertain as to whether or not family connections are based on increased awareness of the condition among relatives or true heredity.
+According to Mayo Clinic, about one-third of people with primary Raynaud’s (the most common type) have an immediate relative with the disorder.
+Until recently it’s been uncertain as to whether or not family connections are based on increased awareness of Raynaud’s among relatives or true heredity.

 If Raynaud’s is so common, how come I’ve never heard of it?2021-08-18T18:14:18-04:00